philipribera/Prometron/README.md

 The project has been done as part of our Front-end education and the course Work methodology.
 The purpose has been to learn how to use realtime database Firebase and to work in a group in an efficient way, following the Scrum methodlogy.

 ## Requirements
-A phone device with geolocation.
+A mobile device with geolocation.

 ## Language and tools